sribalaji-16/VSD-Intern/Task1.md

 - Source Repository: vsd-riscv-v2
 - Directory: samples/

-To confirm the stability of the toolchain and environment, a standard RISC-V reference program was successfully compiled and simulated using Spike.
+To confirm the stability of the toolchain and environment, a standard RISC-V reference program was successfully compiled and simulated using Spike and successfully completed building and flashing on FPGA.